We all know the basics: Oedipus offed his father and married his mother.

 cursed in the lives I cut down with these hands!

 In his introduction, Robert Fagles avers that a play’s actors must have agency and free will for the drama to resonate.
 It’s a direct confutation of fated action, and Sophocles heeded the rule.
-The prophecy is central to the myth of Oedipus, but it’s the man’s action, his persistence in seeking the truth, that makes up the action of Sophocles’ play: Oedipus impugns himself so that the truth may live.
+The prophecy is central to the myth of Oedipus, but it’s the man’s action, his persistence in seeking the truth, that makes up the drama of Sophocles’ play: Oedipus impugns himself so that the truth may live.

 Oedipus at Colonus, taking place long after the events of Oedipus Rex and when the hero is an aged man, bent and blind by his own hand and an exile to Thebes, shows Oedipus tempered by time and hollowed out by merciless abuse.